 We also learn the Latin phrase Sic Mundus Creatus Est, which means "Thus the World Was Created."
 This is the motto of the travelers, of which Noah, Adam, and others are a part.
 Adam explains that this group is essentially the opposite of religion.
 "We've declared war on time," he tells his younger self.
 "Declared war on God.
 We're creating a new world, without time, without God."
 Adam goes on to say that God is time, and that their goal is to create a world without either of those concepts.

 Finally, we discover Magnus Nielsen and Franziska Doppler will become travelers, since as IndieWire pointed out, they are with Adam in 1921.

 At the tail end of Season 1, we saw that Jonas had time-traveled into the faraway future.
 Once there, he finds that he's still in Winden, but his surroundings look wildly different, which we later learn is because of the 2020 apocalypse.
-The surviving townspeople (of which there are few) have been organized into a militia, headed up by Charlotte's hearing impaired daughter, Elisabeth.
+The surviving townspeople (of which there are few) have been organized into a militia, headed up by Charlotte's daughter, Elisabeth.